Jaaron Simmons

 Jaaron Romero Simmons (born April 8, 1995) is an American former professional basketball player.
 He was a standout player at Archbishop Alter High School in Kettering, Ohio, leaving as its all-time leading scorer and guiding his team to a Division II state semifinals appearance as a senior in 2013.
 He was also named Ohio Player of the Year after averaging 24 points, 3 rebounds, and 4 assists in his final high school season.
+He is the Ohio Bobcats all time leader in single-season and single game assists.

 College career

 Simmons began his college career with Houston, choosing to play for the Cougars over several mid-major programs.
 He sat out for the 2014–15 season to transfer to Ohio, for whom he had an immediate impact, earning second-team and first-team All-Mid-American Conference (MAC) honors in 2017 and 2018, respectively.
 As a junior, he averaged 15.5 points and 7.9 assists per game, third in the nation.
 He transferred to Michigan for his senior campaign because he wanted to reach the NCAA Tournament.
 However, he received little playing time throughout the season with the national runner-up 2017–18 team playing as a backup point guard to Zavier Simpson.